Our Caring Staff

 Joy can be reached at firstname.lastname@example.org or by calling (204) 727-0694.

 Kerry was born in Rivers, Manitoba and grew up on a farm in Rapid City, where they had cattle and horses.
 He was very involved in training horses and rode them in fairs in Rivers, Rapid City and Brandon.
 Kerry is an active member of St. Augustine’s Roman Catholic Church, and is very involved with the Knights of Columbus.
 Kerry joined the team at Brockie Donovan in 2020, and we value his dedicated and hard work.

 Jack Lumbard was born in Carnduff, Saskatchewan and his family moved to a farm in the Zion-Forrest District just north of Brandon when Jack was quite young.
-He was educated at the Brandon Collegiate Institute on 6th Street, where he met his bride-to-be, Joyce Hart.
+He was educated at the Brandon Collegiate Institute, where he met his bride-to-be, Joyce Hart.
 Jack and Joyce were married in 1957 at St. Matthew’s Anglican Cathedral in Brandon.
 In 1959, the couple moved to Wilkie, Saskatchewan where Jack apprenticed to become a funeral director under his uncle, Bill Reid.
 In 1962, Jack joined Jack Donovan at Brockie Donovan Funeral Home in Brandon.
 After many years of hard work, in 1975, Jack and Joyce purchased the funeral home from Jack and Mary Donovan.